MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Commercialization/iot-ent-device-lockdown-features.md

     uwfmgr filter disable
     ```

->[!Note]
+> [!NOTE]
->When using the Unified Write Filter you must take into consideration the Operating System product activation.
+> When using the Unified Write Filter you must take into consideration the Operating System product activation.
 Product activation must be done with the Unified Write Filter disabled.
 Also, when cloning the image to other devices the image needs to be in a Sysprep state and the filter disabled prior to capturing the image.

 ## Unbranded boot

 ### Unbranded boot overview

 [Unbranded boot](/windows-hardware/customize/enterprise/unbranded-boot) allows you to suppress Windows elements that appear when Windows starts or resumes, and can suppress the crash screen when Windows encounters an error that it can't recover from.